This post may contain affiliate links. Please read our disclosure policy.

 Onions, garlic, carrots, and celery sautéing in pot

 • Add ground meat and spices.
-Add in the ground meat (turkey, chicken, or beef), smoked paprika, red chili paste, black pepper and salt.
-Continue cooking until meat is no longer pink, about 6-8 minutes.
+Add in the ground meat (turkey, chicken, or beef), smoked paprika, red chili paste, black pepper, and salt.
+Continue cooking until the meat is no longer pink, about 6-8 minutes.

 • Stir in remaining ingredients.
 Next stir in the fresh thyme, pumpkin puree, peanut butter, beans, and chicken or vegetable broth.
 Stir well.